RestlesssTypist-Yao/ScreenCapture/README.md

 # ScreenCapture
-A simple tool to capture the screen
+A simple tool to capture the screen which coded with C#